 Registration for each semester will take place according to the schedules listed in the special bulletins which are issued prior to each semester.
 Registration will be with the approval of a student's mentor or chair of the department.
-Students who wish to cancel their registrations must give written notice to the Graduate School Office.
+Students who wish to cancel their registrations must give written notice to the Office of Student Services and Advising.
 Please see details under Dropping and Withdrawing from a Course.
 Students who are dropped from courses due to non-payment of tuition and subsequently wish to activate their registrations will be charged a reinstatement fee (see Tuition and Fees section).